mamlaka/mendix-ObjectBackupRestore/README.md

 ##Typical usage scenario
 - Restore objects of one organization in a multi-tenant environment.
 - Duplicate a part of the data to another environment.
+(Note that you can also duplicate backup configurations this way.)

 ###Multi-tenant environment
 When one customer organization in a multi-tenant environment request a restore of their data, the daily backup cannot be used as that would affect all customers in the node.